genn-team/ml_genn/docs/usage/building_networks.rst

         Connection(a, b, Dense(1.0))

-For simplicity, in this example, built in neuron models are specified using strings.
+For simplicity, in this example, built in neuron models with default parameters are specified using strings.
 However, if you wish to override some of the default model parameters, use a model that does not have default parameters or use a model not built into mlGeNN, you can also specify a neuron model using a :class:`~neurons.neuron.Neuron` class instance.
 For example, if we wished for the poisson population to emit positive and negative spikes for positive and negative input values and for the integrate-and-fire neuron to have a higher firing threshold we could instantiate :class:`~neurons.poisson_input.PoissonInput` and :class:`~neurons.integrate_fire.IntegrateFire` objects ourselves like: